BenoitRichard1212/air-local-docker/README.md

 #### Xdebug

 Xdebug is included in the php images and is nearly ready to go out of the box.
-Make sure your IDE is listening for PHP debug connections and set up a path mapping to your local environment's `wordpress/` directory to `/var/www/web/` in the container.
+Make sure your IDE is listening for PHP debug connections and set up a path mapping to your local environment's `web/wp-content/` directory to `/var/www/web/wp-content/` in the container.

 ##### Visual Studio Code

 1. Install the [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) extension.
 2. In your project, go to the Debug view, click "Add Configuration..." and choose PHP environment.
 A new launch configuration will be created for you.
-3. Set the `pathMappings` parameter to your local `wordpress` directory.
+3. Set the `pathMappings` parameter to your local `web/wp-content/` directory.
 Example:

 ```json
 "configurations": [